jhaston/Multiple-client-server-application/README.md

 There is no GUI associated with the server application.
 It is started straight from the command line and there is no means of terminating the server other than pressing CTRL-C when its DOS window has the keyboard focus (or CTRL-Z when in a linux terminal window).
 Otherwise the server should just endlessly loop processing client requests.

+# The TCP/IP message protocol

+The client and server communicate by using a protocol of sending message strings to one another.
+A very simple protocol is implemented, to allow the client and server to communicate and interpret message strings so that the appropriate actions can take place.

+The BufferedReader and PrintWriter classes are used for communication between the client and the server.
+These classes use character data and can be connected to the streams associated with the client and the server.